mahseema/awesome-ai-tools/README.md

 ## Editor's Choice

 - [Reclaim AI](https://go.reclaim.ai/o9jpmgpd2bbi-1jeudq) - A smart calendar assistant that helps you automatically block time for your tasks, habits, and meetings, optimizing your schedule to boost productivity.
+- [Notion AI](https://affiliate.notion.so/9po6cx7rvdr6-4y5a7) - Just ask Q&A, and find the info you need in seconds.
+Get help writing and brainstorming in Notion, not in a separate browser tab.

 ## Text